History of film: Film technique

-New film techniques that were introduced in this period include the use of artificial lighting, fire effects and Low-key lighting (i.e. lighting in which most of the frame is dark) for enhanced atmosphere during sinister scenes.
+New film techniques that were introduced in this period include the use of artificial lighting, fire effects and low-key lighting (i.e. lighting in which most of the frame is dark) for enhanced atmosphere during sinister scenes.

 Continuity of action from shot to shot was also refined, such as in Pathé's le Cheval emballé (The Runaway Horse) (1907) where cross-cutting between parallel actions is used.
 D. W. Griffith also began using cross-cutting in the film The Fatal Hour, made in July 1908.
-Another development was the use of the Point of View shot, first used in 1910 in Vitagraph's Back to Nature.
+Another development was the use of the point of view shot, first used in 1910 in Vitagraph's Back to Nature.
 Insert shots were also used for artistic purposes; the Italian film La mala planta (The Evil Plant), directed by Mario Caserini had an insert shot of a snake slithering over the "Evil Plant".
 By 1914 it was widely held in the American film industry that cross-cutting was most generally useful because it made possible the elimination of uninteresting parts of the action that play no part in advancing the drama.

-In 1909, 35 mm becomes the internationally recognized theatrical film gauge.
+In 1909, 35mm became the internationally recognized theatrical film gauge.

 As films grew longer, specialist writers were employed to simplify more complex stories derived from novels or plays into a form that could be contained on one reel.
 Genres began to be used as categories; the main division was into comedy and drama, but these categories were further subdivided.

 Intertitles containing lines of dialogue began to be used consistently from 1908 onwards, such as in Vitagraph's An Auto Heroine; or, The Race for the Vitagraph Cup and How It Was Won.
 The dialogue was eventually inserted into the middle of the scene and became commonplace by 1912.
 The introduction of dialogue titles transformed the nature of film narrative.
 When dialogue titles came to be always cut into a scene just after a character starts speaking, and then left with a cut to the character just before they finish speaking, then one had something that was effectively the equivalent of a present-day sound film.